 16. Limit Comments per Page

-A large number of comments slow down page loading due to increased database queries.
-Managing a high volume of comments also requires more resources, impacting site speed.
+A large number of comments slows down page loading due to increased database queries.
+Managing a high volume of comments requires additional resources, which can impact site speed.
 Paginating comments or loading them asynchronously improves performance.
 Here is how to optimize comments on your website:

 - Configure discussion settings.
 Enable "Break comments into pages" and set a reasonable number of comments per page.
 This divides the comment section into manageable chunks, reducing the load on the server and improving page speed.

 - Optimize for users.
 Ensure that comment pagination is user-friendly.
-Make sure that pagination controls are easy to find and use so users don’t get frustrated navigating comments.
+Ensure that pagination controls are easily accessible and intuitive, so users don’t get frustrated navigating comments.

 - Load comments only when needed.
 You can use plugins like Lazy Load for Comments to reduce initial page load times on posts with many comments.
 This method ensures that comments only load when users scroll to the comments section, enhancing the initial page load speed.